The Algorithmic Gaze of Image Quality Assessment: An Audit and Trace Ethnography of the LAION-Aesthetics Predictor: Auditing the LAION-Aesthetics Predictor Model

 \subsubsection{The LAION-Aesthetics Predictor is more likely to rate images with descriptions mentioning woman $\geq$ 6.5, while those mentioning men or LGBTQ+ people are more likely to be filtered out.}

 To understand the content of images in LAD, we compared the frequencies of words in image captions above and below the 6.5 aesthetics score threshold.
 Similar to Dodge et al.'s prior audits of generative AI dataset filtering \cite{dodge2021documenting}, we computed the pointwise mutual information (PMI) \cite{church1990word} of a regular expression (regex) appearing in the 6.5+ subset of images in LAD.
-At a high level, PMI in this case measures the the probability of observing a search term in the description for an image rated 6.5+ relative to chance.
+At a high level, PMI in this case measures the probability of observing a search term in the description for an image rated 6.5+ relative to chance.
 Therefore, a PMI much greater than 0 suggests the search term appears more often than by chance and a PMI much less than 0 suggests the regex occurs less often than expected.
 Building on identity-related regexes used in prior audits \cite{dodge2021documenting, hong2024datacomp}, we computed the PMI of the regexes in Figure \ref{fig:pmi_chart} appearing in LAD 6.5+ image descriptions.

 We find that images with descriptions mentioning women are more likely to be included in LAD 6.5+, while images mentioning men or LGBTQ+ communities are more likely to be excluded.
-This finding echoes scholarship on the heteronormative, male gaze in western art \cite{mulvey_male_gaze_1975, berger2008ways}.
-According to \citet{berger2008ways} \textit{``Women [in western art] are depicted in a quite different way from men — not because the feminine is different from the masculine — but because the ideal spectator is always assumed to be male and the image of the woman is designed to flatter him.''}

-We also find that images with descriptions mentioning Hindu, Buddhist, or Christian communities are more likely to be included in LAD 6.5+, while images with descriptions mentioning Jews or Muslims are more likely to be filtered out.
-Additionally, images mentioning Asian or African communities are more likely to be included in LAD 6.5+ than those mentioning Latinx/e, Caucasian, or European communities.
+Also, images with descriptions mentioning Hindu, Buddhist, or Christian communities are more likely to be included in LAD 6.5+, while images with descriptions mentioning Jews or Muslims are more likely to be filtered out.
+Images mentioning Asian or African communities are more likely to be included in LAD 6.5+ than those mentioning Latinx/e, Caucasian, or European communities.
 This may suggest that LAP more highly rates images of Asian and African communities than European communities.
 Alternatively, images containing Caucasians or Europeans may not mention this detail in their captions because whiteness is an unmarked racial category \cite{brekhus1998sunmarked_race}.
-Understanding the cultural implications of aesthetic evaluation requires considering more than the representation of identity groups \cite{taylor2025straightening}.
-Below, we explore aesthetic filtering in greater detail by examining how LAP rates art from various cultures.